uclaacm/UXLA/README.md

 cd LearnUX
 ```

-In order to keep the project directory simple, the repository does not include all the modules you need to run 11ty.
-To install them, run:
+First and foremost we need to install 11ty.
+To do that, run:

 ```
 npm install --save-dev @11ty/eleventy
 ```

-This will tell 11ty to inspect the `package.json` file and install all neccesary modules.
+This will tell npm to inspect the `package.json` file and install all neccesary modules, including 11ty.
 Once you have done that, you can build and run the website:

 ```
 npx @11ty/eleventy --serve